 5 More Benefits of Pumpkin Seed Oil

-You’ve probably read our Top 10 Benefits of Pumpkin Seed Oil post, which is packed full of great things that our Styrian Pumpkin Oil can do for you.
-While 10 benefits may seem like a lot, today we’ve got 5 more coming your way.
+You’ve probably read our Top 10 Benefits of Pumpkin Seed Oil post.
+It’s packed with great things that our Styrian Pumpkin Oil can do for you.
+10 benefits may seem like a lot, but today we’ve got 5 more coming your way.

-The pressed oil of a Styrian pumpkin seed can do a lot for your body and we’re pretty excited about it.
+Styrian pumpkin seed oil does a lot for your body and we’re pretty excited about it.
 From bladder benefits to prostate protection to a stronger heart, Styrian pumpkin seed oil is there to boost your health.

 So, let’s get to it.
 Here are 5 more benefits that our Styrian Pumpkin Oil has to offer.